 function and passing-in

-JSON objects, or use the note-python library.
-The code snippets below show both,
+JSON objects, or use the note-python

 The rest of this tutorial assumes you have already burned the bootloader and flashed the CircuitPython binary to your MCU.